If you are an entrepreneur looking for a business structure, the LLC (Limited Liability Company) may be your best option.

 Operating agreements need to outline operating procedures and the operating authority of managers or members in charge of the LLC's daily activities and responsibilities.

-It should also include how much money each member will contribute to startup costs as well as what percentage of profit they can expect yearly.
+An operating agreement filed by you or a registered agent should also include how much money each member will contribute to startup costs as well as what percentage of profit they can expect yearly.

 Identify Your Business with the IRS

 Suppose you are running a business in the United States.
 In that case, it is important to file your employer identification number (EIN) with the Internal Revenue Service.